davedls/HANDAVis/README.md

 ## 11. Deployment Guide (HelioHost)

-HANDAVIS is deployed using *HelioHost*, a free web hosting service that supports PHP and MySQL.
+HANDAVis is deployed using *HelioHost*, a free web hosting service that supports PHP and MySQL.

 ### Requirements